TNO-ropt/ktwo/README.md

 ## Dependencies
-`ktwo` has been tested with Python versions 3.11 and 3.12.
+`ktwo` has been tested with Python versions 3.11.

 ## Installation